mjordan/digital_preservation_using_islandora/README.md

 ## Islandora's Place in Your Institution's Digital Preservation Strategy

-Insitutions that use Islandora 8 as a DAMS have a robust set of tools to support these higher level aspects of digital preservation, but using Islandora's preservation capabilities in the absence of a digital preservation policy is not enough to ensure enduring access to an institution's digital assets.
+Insitutions that use Islandora 8 as a DAMS have a robust set of tools, but using Islandora's preservation capabilities in the absence of a digital preservation policy is not enough to ensure enduring access to an institution's digital assets.
 Digital preservation requires a strategy, not just a set of tools.
-A strategy includes policies, and, just as important, institutional commitment in the form of staff and financial resources to support those policies.
+A digital preservation strategy implmements policies, and, just as importantly, institutional commitment in the form of staff and financial resources to support those policies.